The Engineered Future

 It might appear that widespead use of nuclear weapons would also result in a similar effect.

 I don't think this is true.
-Widespread use of nuclear weapons would merely result in a minor delay.
+Widespread use of nuclear weapons would merely result in a relatively minor delay.

 Such setbacks would have to be repeated and continual in order to divert living organisms from their natural path.